-Parents or legally authorized representatives MUST provide consent for minors (children under 17 years old) and cognitively impaired subjects.
+Parents or legally authorized representatives MUST provide consent for minors (children under 18 years old) and cognitively impaired subjects.
 If able, children aged 7 through 17 may sign the NIGMS Repository Assent Form.

-I agree to donate to the NIGMS Repository (check all that apply):

-- □ Peripheral whole blood (1-2 tubes: about 8-24 milliliters, or 1.5-5 teaspoons) - \Box Skin biopsy (up to $\frac{1}{4}$ inch)

-I agree to allow public access to extensive genetic data from my sample (check "Yes" or "No"):

-□ Yes □ No

-I consent to the use of my sample(s) as described in this document.
-I have read the explanation about the NIGMS Human Genetic Cell Repository and have been given the opportunity to discuss it and ask questions.

-Name of Donor

-Signature (if minor, signature of parent or guardian)
+I agree to donate to the NIGMS Repository (check all that apply): ☐ Peripheral whole blood (1-2 tubes: about 8-24 milliliters or 1.5-5 teaspoons) ☐ Skin biopsy (up to 1⁄4 inc ch) I agree to allow public access to ex tensive genetic data from my sample (check "Yes" or "No"): □ Yes □ No s) as described in this document.
+I have read the explanation about pository and have been given the opportunity to discuss it and ask Name of Donor Signature (if minor, signature of pa rent or guardian) Date Relationship to Sample Donor: □ SELF □ PARENT/GUARDIAN Name of Parent/Guardian (if applicable) Submitter Submitters Address

-Date

-Relationship to Sample Donor:

-SELFPARENT/GUARDIAN

-Name of Parent/Guardian (if applicable)

-Submitter

-Submitters Address